Luis Del Valle: Outside the ring

 Since his initial move to the USA to compete at the Golden Gloves, New York became Del Valle's second home.
 He is now fully bilingual which allows him to connect directly with his New York fan base as well as with his Puerto Rican fan base mostly through his social media activity.

 Del Valle considers himself a hardcore boxing fan and has become a recurrent TV commentator in various boxing cards.
-He feels very passionate about his broadcasting opportunities and hopes to one day be part of a broadcast team where he can contribute both in English and his native Spanish language.
+He hopes to one day be part of a broadcast team where he can contribute both in English and his native Spanish language.